Tiffany-Bergett/Data_projects_TripleTen/Animation Movies/README.md

 #### Assumptions:
 - The main genre was the 1st one listed, analysis was based on the main genre.
 - Missing values or inconsistencies in the data are minimal and can be ignored.
-- The provided data was clean when provided to us.
+- The provided data was mostly clean when provided to us.

 #### Findings:
 - The United States produces the most animated movies, but production is happening far and wide across the globe.